30+ Beautiful Beaches in Florida To Visit

 Recommended by Ashlee Fechino of The Happiness Function

 Gulf Islands Perdido Key and the Johnson’s Beach area are part of the National Park Service.
 There are miles of undeveloped and protected wild coastline.
-Keep your eyes peeled for dolphins and sea turtles while catching some sun!
-You’ll be able to see them occasionally right from the shore.
+Keep your eyes peeled for dolphins and sea turtles — you’ll be able to see them occasionally right from the shore.

-It costs $25 to enter the park for seven days, or the Annual National Park Pass is accepted.
+It costs $25 to enter Gulf Islands for seven days, or the Annual National Park Pass is accepted.
 At Johnson’s Beach, there are beach facilities and parking; however, further along the island, there are no facilities, and parking is along the road in designated areas.

 Dogs are not allowed on the beaches here.